1992 Canadian federal budget: Business community and labour unions

 The budget was well received by the business community and especially real-estate and construction actors.
 The value of the Canadian dollar increased by 0.39 cents with respect to the United States dollar in the foreign exchange market the day after the budget speech.
 The TSX 300 index gained 35.52 points while the Montreal Stock Exchange index gained 19.39 points.

 Quebec's labour unions (CSN, CEQ and FTQ) were disappointed by the budget pointing out the lack of measures to fight unemployment and poverty and the lack of new infrastructure projects.
 The unions also criticized the abolition of the Economic Council of Canada.

 Provinces

 Quebec's finance minister, Gérard D. Levesque, received the budget favourably talking about a step in the right direction in that it did not reduce transfers to provinces.

 The PQ, the Official Opposition in Quebec, on the other hand decried the budget as cosmetic and not going far enough to fight unemployment although some tax relief measures (and especially the reduction in the personal surtax) were applauded.

 Ontario's NDP Finance minister Floyd Laughren also criticized the lack of measures to fight unemployment.

+Aftermath

 Legislative history

+The Child Tax Benefit was scheduled to enter into force on 1 January 1993 and was included in a separate bill which received royal assent on 15 October 1992.
+Dissolution of some abolished crown corporation and other public bodies was included in bill C-63 which received royal assent on 15 February 1993.

 Some minor changes announced in the budget (notably amendments to the Canada Student Loans Act and pay cuts for the Prime Minister and federal ministers) were included in the Budget Implementation (fiscal measures) Act, 1992 which received royal assent more than a year after the budget speech, on 2 April 1993.

+Most significant tax measures of the budget were included in bill C-24 which received royal assent on 10 June 1993.